6 recommended OTC drugs

 Types

-Seasonal - spring (birch, beech pollen), summer (grasses), autumn (ragweed).
-Perennial - dust, mites, moulds, pets.
+Seasonal — spring (birch, beech pollen), summer (grasses), autumn (ragweed).
+Perennial — dust, dust mites, molds, pets.

 OTC treatment

-Corticosteroid nasal sprays - mometasone (Nasonex), fluticasone (Flixonase), budesonide (Rhinocort).
-Most effective for nasal obstruction.
+Corticosteroid nasal sprays — mometasone (Nasonex), fluticasone (Flixonase), budesonide (Rhinocort).
+The most effective for nasal congestion.
 Maximum effect after 1-2 weeks.

 Topical nasal antihistamines — azelastine (Allergodil) — rapid effect.

-Cromoglycate spray - preventive effect, given 3-4 times/day.
+Cromoglicate spray — preventive effect, given 3-4 times a day.

-Hypertonic sea water - daily nasal irrigation reduces allergen load.
+Hypertonic sea water — daily nasal rinses reduce the allergen load.

-Antiallergic eye drops - olopatadine, ketotifen, cromoglycate for conjunctivitis.
+Anti-allergic eye drops — olopatadine, ketotifen, cromoglicate for conjunctivitis.

 Specific immunotherapy (Rx)

-Desensitising vaccine, sublingual or injectable, 3-5 years of treatment.
-The only one that modifies the disease course - reduces long-term immune response to the allergen.
+Desensitizing vaccine, sublingual or injectable, 3-5 years of treatment.
+The only one that modifies the course of the disease — it lowers the long-term immune response to the allergen.

 Allergen avoidance measures

-• Pollen app - avoid outdoor activities at peak times.
+• Pollen app — avoid outdoor activities when levels peak.

-• Evening shower, change clothes after coming indoors.
+• Shower in the evening, change clothes after coming in from outside.

 Search the pharmacy